seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Now set the teeth and stretch the nostril wide,
 Hold hard the breath and bend up every spirit
 To his full height.
 On, on, you noblest English.
-Whose blood is fet from fathers of war-proof!
 Fathers that, like so many Alexanders,
 Have in these parts from morn till even fought
 And sheathed their swords for lack of argument: